-Experience the Netherlands’ progressive approach to LGBTQ+ rights, gender issues, and sex education.
-Learn how to become a better advocate for the community.
+Discover the Netherlands’ progressive approach to LGBTQ+ rights, gender issues, and sex education.
+Develop college and professional skills as you learn how to become a better advocate for the community.

 Peace, Politics, & Human Rights

 In 2015, The Experiment launched the first-ever LGBTQ+ focused abroad program for high school students.
 In this program, you’ll explore the Netherlands’ longstanding progressive history of international human rights advocacy through workshops and lectures by Dutch academics and LGBTQ+ activists.
 Visit organizations engaged in gender, sexuality and transgender, and other social justice topics.

 You will also have an opportunity to reciprocate through community service with an elderly LGBTQ+ population.
 Participate in course lectures, reflection sessions, round table discussions with local youth, field visits to museums and local organizations working in gender and sexuality.
 Enhance your understanding of the way issues such as immigration, race, ethnicity, religion, and gender intersect and influence modern Dutch identity, including how the history of slavery has shaped black identity in the Netherlands.

 Explore the sample course syllabus to learn about teaching modules, learning outcomes, and program expectations.

 Upon successful completion of this program, students will earn three college credits through The Experiment’s accredited partner institution, School for International Training.

 The Experiment’s programs are designed to build skills that will help you succeed.
 In the Netherlands, you will learn:

 *Program fees may increase by$500 -$1000 to account for changesto lodging accommodations.